Private George Watson, 34229603 was from Birmingham,

 Alabama.
 Drafted into the US Army at age 28, he attended basic training at Camp Lee, Virginia.
 Then to Charleston, South Carolina and departed overseas from Newport News, Virginia on December 27, 1942 aboard the USS Hermitage to Australia via the Panama Canal with 10,000 troops aboard that disembarked at Brisbane on January 31, 1943.

-A member of the 29th Quartermaster Regiment, he was assigned to the Dutch freighter commandeered into American service, the s'Jacob.
+A member of the 29th Quartermaster Regiment, 2nd Battalion as a laundry and bath specalist.
+He was assigned to the s'Jacob a Dutch freighter commandeered into American service.
 On March 8, 1943 off Porlock Harbor, the ship came under sudden attack by Japanese aircraft.
 Badly damaged

 by a Japanese bomb at 1:00pm, and the crew were ordered to abandon ship.
 Watson swam to help others who could not swim to reach life rafts.
 Watson drowned attempting to rescue others and was declared dead, his body was never recovered.
 It is believed he was unable to get clear